ashleygraf101/showpo-pa11y-audit/README.md

 I have created an accessibility audit tool for ShowPo which runs at 12:30pm each night.
 As ShowPo runs A/B tests, some checkout tests could potentially be flakey.
 To rectify this, they could build a parameter for Selenium to 'choose' an A/B test case so they can check pages like Checkout Shipping & Payments & Order Received.
 This allows them to test the accessibility of both paths.
 As I do not have access to these parameters, the tests with the note A/B have to be run separately until success.

+Additionally, this would be run on ShowPo's test environment, enabling them to test cards, and therefore the order received and returns page.

 ## Setup

 In order to run this Pa11y Dashboard, I recommend cloning the repository locally: